bennettp123/home-stuff/README.md

 -   multiple regions aren't too useful without redundant VPN routers, which would add complexity to the routing tables
 -   multiple regions aren't too useful without redundant app servers, and load balancers would add cost to each app

-## The Jumpbox
+## The Gateway

-The Jumpbox provides two functions:
+The Gatway provides three functions:

-1. An SSH jumpbox on the public internet, hence its name.
+1. An SSH jumpbox on the public internet.
 2. An OpenVPN router that connects the home network to the internal VPC.
+3. A NAT gateway instance for the private subnets.

 ## The VPN

 A site-to-site VPN is created between the home network and the aws-vpc.

-Each site has its own gateway:
+Each site has its own tunnel endpoint:

 1. The unifi router at home (192.168.127.1)
-2. The jumpbox in the vpc (192.168.127.2)
+2. The gateway in the vpc (192.168.127.2)

 The CIDR 192.168.64.0/18 is assigned to the VPC.
 The unifi gateway creates a route for this automatically.